- 01 How to Open Disk Management in Windows 11

 Are you frustrated every time you attempt to create a simple volume disk in Windows?

 The EaseUS Partition Master creates simple volume disks with ease.
 From the basic to the advanced tools, it offers you a complete solution for managing your hard disk space.
-For example, partitioning, resize, move, create, merge, delete, format, copy, wipe, hide, and show volumes.
+For example, partitioning, resizing, moving, creating, merging, deleting, formatting, copying, wiping, hiding, and showing volumes.
 Easy-to-use, handling both basic and dynamic disks.

 You can change your partitions without restarting the PC or losing all data.
 So the hard drive will have space for new simple volumes.